teoks0199/tp/docs/UserGuide.md

 **Example:**

-You wish to change the name and location of the first stall in the list.
+You wish to change the location of the seventh stall in the list, as the stall has relocated from Utown to Frontier.

 <div markdown="block" class="alert alert-white">

-Editing the first stall from the list:
+Editing the seventh stall from the list:

-1. Type `edit-stall s/1 n/Japanese Stall l/Deck` into the *Command Box*.
+1. Type `edit-stall s/7 l/Frontier` into the *Command Box*.
 1. Press `Enter` to execute.

 Outcome:

 1. The *Result Display* will show a success message.
-1. You have now edited the first stall from the list, and the list of stalls will be updated.
+1. You have now edited the seventh stall from the list, and the list of stalls will be updated.
 </div>

 ![ListOutcome](images/userGuide/editStallOutcome.png)